nkamatam/Exams/CDA/AWS CDA - KMS and Encryption on AWS.md

 	* description
 	* key state
 	* Key Material (either customer provided or AWS created)
-	* Can never be exported ( Can never
+	* Can never be exported ( Can never leave AWS)
+	* If you use cloud HSM, you can export your customer master key
+* Setup CMK
+	* Create Alias and description
+	* Choose Material Option
+	* Define Key administrative permissions
+		* IAM users/roles can administer but not use

 	*
 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM4MTA3ODc3LC0xMDI2OTI5MTksODgzMj
-Q4NjAxLDE2NTEyOTY0ODldfQ==
+eyJoaXN0b3J5IjpbMTY4OTUwNzgwOSwtMTAyNjkyOTE5LDg4Mz
+I0ODYwMSwxNjUxMjk2NDg5XX0=
 -->